junxit/us-congress-bills-119/metadata.md

 - 2025-06-17 — Considered by Senate. (consideration: CR S3418-3432)
 - 2025-06-17 — Passed Senate with an amendment by Yea-Nay Vote.
 68 - 30.
 Record Vote Number: 318. (text: CR S3419-3432)
 - 2025-06-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
 68 - 30.
 Record Vote Number: 318.
+- 2025-06-23 — Held at the desk.
+- 2025-06-23 — Message on Senate action sent to the House.
+- 2025-06-23 — Received in the House.
+- 2025-07-15 — Rules Committee Resolution H. Res.
+580 Reported to House.
+Rule provides for consideration of H.R.
+4016, H.R.
+3633, H.R.
+1919 and S. 1582.
+The resolution provides for consideration of H.R.
+4016 and H.R.
+3633 under a structured rule, and H.R.
+1919 and S. 1582 under a closed rule, with one hour of general debate on each bill.
+The resolution provides for a motion to recommit on H.R.
+4016, H.R.
+3633, and H.R.
+1919, and a motion to commit on S. 1582.
+- 2025-07-16 — Rule H. Res.
+580 passed House.
+- 2025-07-17 — Considered as unfinished business. (consideration: CR H3449-3450)
+- 2025-07-17 — Considered under the provisions of rule H. Res.
+580. (consideration: CR H3405-3427)
+- 2025-07-17 — DEBATE - The House proceeded with one hour of debate on S. 1582.
+- 2025-07-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-07-17 — On passage Passed by the Yeas and Nays: 308 - 122 (Roll no. 200). (text: CR H3405-3418)
+- 2025-07-17 — POSTPONED PROCEEDINGS - At the conclusion of debate on S. 1582, the Chair put the question on passage of the bill and by voice vote, announced that the ayes had prevailed.
+Ms. Waters demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2025-07-17 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 308 - 122 (Roll no. 200).
+- 2025-07-17 — Presented to President.
+- 2025-07-17 — Presented to President.
+- 2025-07-17 — Rule provides for consideration of H.R.
+4016, H.R.
+3633, H.R.
+1919 and S. 1582.
+The resolution provides for consideration of H.R.
+4016 and H.R.
+3633 under a structured rule, and H.R.
+1919 and S. 1582 under a closed rule, with one hour of general debate on each bill.
+The resolution provides for a motion to recommit on H.R.
+4016, H.R.
+3633, and H.R.
+1919, and a motion to commit on S. 1582.
+- 2025-07-17 — The previous question was ordered pursuant to the rule.
+- 2025-07-18 — Became Public Law No: 119-27.
+- 2025-07-18 — Became Public Law No: 119-27.
+- 2025-07-18 — Signed by President.
+- 2025-07-18 — Signed by President.